ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-site-creation.md

 > [!NOTE]
 > Acceptable enumerations or enums for this command are: all sites, team sites (group-connected and classic), communication sites.

-### Allow Microsoft Entra groups to create sites
+### Allow Microsoft Entra security groups to create sites

-To specify up to 10 Microsoft Entra groups to be allowed to create sites, run the following command:
+To specify up to 10 Microsoft Entra security groups to be allowed to create sites, run the following command:

 ```powershell
 Set-SPORestrictedSiteCreation -SiteType <Enum> -SetRestrictedSiteCreationGroups <comma separated group GUIDS> -Allow